 A health seeker is any person concerned with improving their health.
 Health seeking is the motivation felt by a person to improve their wellbeing, in pursuit of what they individually define as ‘healthy’.
 For some, ‘healthy’ is the lack of any symptoms pertaining to disease or illness.
 For others, it is the maximum level of health they can individually achieve, in relation to performance, physique or lifestyle.
 Regardless of individual goals, every health seeker is empowered to seek their optimum level of health.

-The importance of identity in healthcare
+The importance of identity in healthcare comms

 Language can only take us so far when considering our perception of others.
-Naturally, we can’t cover the whole concept of identity within a blog, but it’s important to explore the topic in order to uncover how language, and healthcare communications can affect health seekers.
+Naturally, we can’t cover the whole concept of identity within a blog, but it’s important to explore the topic in order to uncover how language, and healthcare comms can affect health seekers.
 Some light reading on identity can take you on a journey from simple opinions to full-blown sociological theory.
 Some awareness of this, especially in the context of healthcare can make for better decision-making though.
 Whether you’re a follower of Erving Goffman and believe that we have no true self, but rather are a projection of our surroundings and the roles we play according to those surroundings, or you’re not even sure who that is.
 We are all concerned with the topic of identity and moreover, empowerment.
 Why?
 Because at some point in our lives, we are all health seekers.
 Whether living – not suffering – from a long-term illness or a mild health worry, both persons fall under the term, health seeker.

 You are more than your condition